 While it’s not like eating out in New York, in popular tourist locations going to a restaurant is similar to what you’d pay for a restaurant in Australia.

 What we really disliked was the mandatory 10 percent service charge included in restaurant bills, which is very American.
 This means tipping is not optional and you’re paying for service whether it’s good or not.
 There was also a 13 percent tax added to restaurant bills.

 We avoided organised tours (apart from our coast to coast mountain bike ride) which were expensive and found that entry into popular tourist attractions was also pricey.
 For example:

 - Entry to the Manuel Antonio National Park is $USD16 per person (close to $50AUD for two adults).

-- Entry to the Sloth Walking Trail in La Fortuna is $USD35 per person (more than $AUD100 on current 2019 exchange rates).
+- Entry to the Sloth Walking Trail in La Fortuna is $USD35 per person (more than $AUD100 for two people on current 2019 exchange rates).

 - It costs $USD15 per person to get into the Arenal Volcano National Park yet the walking trail is not very long.